ISBL Fellowship - making a difference, building the profession

 An ISBL Certificate

-An opportunity to join the ISBL Network of School Efficiency Advisors
+An opportunity to join the ISBL Network of School Resource Management Advisors

-2. hold a qualification at Level 6 or above in school business management or in a subject which supports your professional practice in at least one of the following areas of school business management outlined in the ISBL Professional Standards:
+2. Hold a qualification at Level 6 or above in school business management or in a subject which supports your professional practice in at least one of the following areas of school business management outlined in the ISBL Professional Standards:

-For individuals not currently holding a level 6 (graduate qualification) then the ISBL Bridging Module, which accredits prior learning and experience may be the best route to fellowship.
-Click here for further details.
+For individuals not currently holding a level 6 (graduate qualification) then the ISBL Bridging Module, which accredits prior learning and experience, may be the best route to fellowship.

-3. Demonstrate significant experience and evidence of impact in at least two of the key areas listed below.
-One of these two key areas must be Leading Support Services.
+3. Demonstrate significant experience and evidence of impact in at least two of the disciplines listed below (one discipline must be LSS).

-4. Provide evidence of ongoing commitment to continuing professional development (CPD).
+4. Provide evidence of ongoing commitment to, and impact of, continuing professional development (CPD).

-5. Provide evidence of leadership within and support for the School Business Leadership profession.
+5. Provide evidence of leadership within your school/trust and system leadership within the School Business Leadership profession.